How to Teach Conditionals, True in the Present and Future

 What students will learn

 In this lesson, students will learn how to use the first conditional.
 As well they will be introduced to the concept of how the speaker feels about a statement and whether that statement is true or not.
 In addition, students will learn the if-clause and result cause, and the idea of action and result.
-This lesson does not cover particular versus habitual activities.
+This lesson does not cover the difference between particular and habitual activities.
 Nor does it cover the result clauses with modals.
-Though the student will learn how to talk about the present and the future.
+Nevertheless, the student will learn how to talk about the present and the future.
 By the end of the lesson, students will be making 1st conditional sentences and predictions.

 How to teach conditionals